nlhans/ets2-sdk-plugin/README.md

 fork of [nlhans](https://github.com/nlhans/ets2-sdk-plugin) work

 **New Revision -> not compatible with old files.
-SM and C# object changed a lot, because of new values**
+SM and C# object changed a lot, because of a lot new values. see update.md for more information**

 # SCS Telemetry for EuroTruckSimulator 2 and AmericanTruckSimulator